jolibrain/deepdetect/README.md

 ##### Models

-- List of free, even for commercial use, deep neural nets for image classification: http://www.deepdetect.com/applications/model/
+- List of free, even for commercial use, deep neural nets for image classification, and character-based convolutional nets for text classification: http://www.deepdetect.com/applications/list_models/

 ### Authors
 DeepDetect is designed and implemented by Emmanuel Benazera <beniz@droidnik.fr>.